bonom/Sentiment-Analysis/README.md

 The results will be printed in the console, weights will be saved in the `weights` folder and plots of loss, accuracy and f1 score will be saved in the `plots` folder.

 ## Note
-The datasets used for the training and testing are the nltk subjectivity and movie_reviews dataset.
+The datasets used for the training and testing are the nltk `subjectivity` and `movie_reviews` datasets.

 ## References
 [1] F. Sun and N. Chu, “Text sentiment analysis based on cnn-bilstm-attention model,” in *2020 International Conference on Robots Intelligent System (ICRIS)*, 2020, pp. 749–752.